 If your instructors are leading by example, it won’t be long until your students follow suit.
 The sense of community and caring trickles down to your students.
 Soon they will be the ones checking on each other and motivating each other to train.

 I’ll never forget the first time one of my older training partners pointed it out to me.
 “This place is something special.
 It’s a group of individuals with nothing in common coming together to reach common goals.
 You won’t see another place where you have doctors, lawyers and businessmen who are close friends with college kids, bartenders and tattoo artists.”
 Every school has the potential to grow this type of community.

-Looking for other ways to grow your martial arts school?
-Download our guide, Four Essential Strategies for Student Retention.
+Looking for additional ways to build a strong community and create loyal students?
+Get your free copy of our guide, Four Essential Strategies for Student Retention